wbu2/Presidentifier/README.md

-# Text2Question
+# Presidentifier

-we need a better name lol
+Predicts which 2020 Democratic Presidential Candidate a given text most aligns with.